rasor/rasor.github.io/content/2019/AzPractize.md

         * A resource-type needs valid API version and locations
 * Use **ARM** templates for **deploy**
     * Use **same ARM template** for different **environments**
+    * Link or nest templates for only having one place to change a set of resources using [linked or nested templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates)
+        * Nested templates are within parent
+        * Linked templates are external templates outside parent
-    * Link groups, so a group can be a shared group (e.g. infrastructure spanning systems)
+    * Link groups, so a group can be a shared group (e.g. infrastructure spanning systems) having **dependent resources**
 * Use **CLI** terminals (**BASH or PS1**) for **manage** (start, stop, delete, etc)
     * Delete group, when not used
 * **Deploy, upgrade, manage, delete, apply-RBAC-to, tag, monitor** resources as a **single entity**